aspnetboilerplate/aspnetboilerplate/doc/WebSite/Module-System.md

 ##### Controllers in PlugIns

-If your modules include MVC or Web API Controllers, ASP.NET can not investigate your controllers.
+If your modules include MVC or Web API Controllers, ASP.NET cannot investigate your controllers.
 To overcome this issue, you can change the global.asax file like below:

     using System.Web;